tingleshao/Stock_DL/README.md

 # Stock_DL with DA-RNN

+(This branch uses L1 loss, not MSE loss).

 This project is provided by Yuwei Zhu and Chong Shao.
 It utilizes deep learning to study the trend of stock data.
 Dataset is not provided in GitHub due to storage limitation.